trxdave/cycleshop/README.md

 ![alt text](documentation/features/paginator.png)

 - **Admin Product Management**:
+The Product Managment feature allows administrators to efficiently manage the product catalog directly from the website's interface.

+1. **Add New Products**:
-    - Admins can add, update and delete products.
+    - Admins can add new products using the Add New Product button.
-    - Includes fields for name, description, price, images, and stock quanity.
+    - Includes input fields for product details such as name, description, price, stock, and image upload.

+2. **Edit Products**:
+    - Each product row includes an Edit button, allowing admins to update product details easily.
-    - Uses Cloudinary to manage product images.
+    - Updates can include adjusting prices, editing description, stock, or changing product images.

+3. **Delete Products**:
+    - Admins can delete products using the Delete button, with a confirmation prompt to avoid accidental deletions.

+4. **Image Display**:
+    - Thumbnail of the product image for easy identification.
+    - Defaults to a Placeholder image if no image is uploaded

+5. **Paginated Table View**:
+    - Products are listed in a paginated table for streamlined navigation.
+    - Each row includes:
+        - Image
+        - Name
+        - Price
+        - Stock
+        - Action Buttons

+6. **Responsive Design**:

+- Fully responsive layout ensures usability across devicces of all screen sizes.

 ![alt text](documentation/features/productm1.png)
 ![alt text](documentation/features/productm2.png)